-History of Media Independence Day
+History of Media Independence Day & Media for Democracy

 The 2019 Theme of Media Independence day: “Media for Democracy: Journalism and Elections in Times of Disinformation”

-As of now, when we speak of media it does not only refer to the traditional newspapers, magazines and television of the earlier days.
+As of now, when we speak of media it does not only refer to the traditional newspapers, magazines, and television of the earlier days.
 Now in this digital media age with social media too showing their existence it is somehow different from the media of those days.
-Nick Couldry in 2009 said “digital transformations tend to compromise the press as a common good (with a blurring of the difference between journalism and advertising, as an example) by the technological, political and social change that it brings within a system”, Thus, authors and writers, Daniel Hallin.
+Nick Couldry in 2009 said, “digital transformations tend to compromise the press as a common good (with a blurring of the difference between journalism and advertising, as an example) by the technological, political and social change that it brings within a system”, Thus, authors and writers, Daniel Hallin.

 Defining the limits of what should or should not be carried and prioritized in the most popular digital spaces, European Commission’s 2013 publication “ICT Technology Sector Guide on Implementing the United Nations Guiding Principles on Business and Human Rights”, has given importance to independent journalism.

 Since the restoration of democracy in 1990, Nepalese media never had anticipated the audacious royal coup of February 1 would threaten the foundation of the media industry in Nepal.
 But, for the right of people to information, as enshrined in the 1990 constitution of Nepal, our Nepalese journalists are always fighting and will do so much more in the coming days, to safeguard the press freedom and freedom of expression in this politically volatile country.
-Thus, the media community, especially the journalists, are here to protect the fundamental human rights and freedom of expression.
+Thus, the media community, especially the journalists, are here to protect fundamental human rights and freedom of expression.

 With such a background, the important question is how the Nepalese media community moves forward from here.
 Continued vigilance is the price to be paid for freedom.
 Since the right to information and press and publication rights have been enshrined in the current Nepal constitution, media personnel should always be vigilant, maintain solidarity and fight for their rights whatever the circumstances may be.
-At the same time networking at the district, national and international level will be very crucial to protect rights of media personnel in general.
+At the same time networking at the district, the national, and international levels will be very crucial to protect the rights of media personnel in general.